avo-hq/docs.avohq.io/docs/2.0/authorization.md

 # Authorization

 When you share access to Avo with your clients or large teams, you may want to restrict access to a resource or a subset of resources.
-One example may be that only admin level users may delete records.
+One example may be that only admin-level users may delete records.
 Avo leverages Pundit under the hood to manage the role-based authentication.

 ## Make sure Avo knows who your current user is

-Before setting any policies up, please make sure Avo knows your current user.
-Usually, you need this 👇 &nbsp;  set up should be fine, but follow [this](authentication.html#customize-the-current-user-method) page for more scenarios.
+Before setting any policies up, please ensure Avo knows your current user.
+Usually, this 👇 set up should be fine, but follow [the authentication guide](./authentication#customize-the-current-user-method) for more information.

 ```ruby
 # config/initializers/avo.rb